lennartkerkvliet/statutes/internal-regulations.md

 ### Bureau Reports {#bureau-reports}
 The Bureau is required to submit a written report to the member organizations on its activities four weeks before the start of the General Assembly.
 This report will reflect the work carried out by each individual Bureau member and will be presented at the General Assembly.

+### Financial Report {#bureau-financial-report}

+The Treasurer is required to submit an annual financial report to a General Assembly, and interim financial reports for every other General Assembly.

+The financial reports must include a list of organizations in good standing with the federation, and the date on which every member organization in good standing fulfilled an annual membership fee obligation used to determine good standing.
+The financial report must also include the current balance of all bank accounts.

 ## Suspension